iamgenechua/NFT-preview-card-component/README.md

 /* this eye image has a z-index of 1 because the overlay applied by ::after would cover it. z-index of 1 is necessary for the eye to be visible */
 ```

+5. Page should have one main landmark
+   It is a best practice to use both HTML 5 and ARIA landmarks to ensure all content is contained within a navigational region.
+In HTML5, you should use elements like `header`, `nav`, `main`, and `footer`.

 ### Continued development

 I want to refine my usage of CSS grid.